imwinter/film-festival/README.md

 4. Now cd to ./server and type: npm install<br>
 - This installs the servers dependencies.<br>
 5. Open a new terminal and type: mongod<br>
-- This starts the MongoDB server.
+- This starts the MongoDB server.<br>
 5. In the previous tab type: node server.js<br>
 - This starts the application server.<br>
 6. Open a browser and navigate to http://localhost:8080/#/<br>